jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-product-content-renderer/README.md

 > We use a `JSPRenderer` to render the JSP for our product content renderer (in this case, [view.jsp](./liferay-q4f7.zip/q4f7-impl/src/main/resources/META-INF/resources/view.jsp)).
 We also give it a `ServletContext` to allow it to find our JSP.

-To allow the `ServletContext` to find the JSP in our module, we define it using the symbolic name of our bundle:
+Define the `ServletContext` using the symbolic name of our bundle so that it can find the JSP in our module:

 ```java
 @Reference(